Z-A-Gurden/todo-menu/README.md

 # todo-menu
 This is a todo list app made using gtk/gtkmm-4.0.
 This is simply a learning project and isn't for serious use.
+Currently todo is not functional and is just in a developmental stage

 ## Dependencies
 GTK4 and gtkmm-4.0